hjacobs/kube-downscaler/README.rst

    :target: http://calver.org/
    :alt: CalVer

-Scale down Kubernetes deployments, statefulsets, and/or horizontalpodautoscalers during non-work hours.
+Scale down Kubernetes Deployments, StatefulSets, and/or HorizontalPodAutoscalers during non-work hours.

 Deployments are interchangeable by statefulsets/horizontalpodautoscalers for this whole guide unless explicitly stated otherwise.

 It will scale down the deployment's replicas if all of the following conditions are met:

 * current time is not part of the "uptime" schedule or current time is part of the "downtime" schedule.
-The schedules are being evaluated in following order:
+The schedules are evaluated in the following order:
     * ``downscaler/downscale-period`` or ``downscaler/downtime`` annotation on the deployment/stateful set
     * ``downscaler/upscale-period`` or ``downscaler/uptime`` annotation on the deployment/stateful set
     * ``downscaler/downscale-period`` or ``downscaler/downtime`` annotation on the deployment/stateful set's namespace